-Figure 3 shows the average value of contribution ratios for each feature.
-All features with the higher contribution ratios are those of the earth when they are calculated as the moon as the origin.
-In addition, it shows that the contribution ratios of Jupiter 's features are high when the moon is the origin while those of earth features is high when the moon is the origin.
+Figure 4 shows the average value of contribution ratios for each feature.
+All features with the higher contribution ratios are those of the earth when they are calculated as the moon as the origin of the coordinate system.
+In addition, it shows that the contribution ratios of Jupiter 's features are high when the moon is the origin.
 By comparing features when the moon is the origin and when the earth is the origin, the features with the moon as the origin has a higher contribution ratio than the features with the earth as the origin.
-Figure 3 indicates that relationships between the moon and the Earth affect the classification most strongly.
+These observations suggest that the tidal forces are among the causes of moonquakes.
+Figure 4 indicates that relationships between the moon and the Earth affect the classification most strongly.
 However, there is a possibility that correlation between features, then it is necessary to further analyze each feature from view point of mutual independence.
 Therefore, in the following subsection, considering the correlations between features, we will describe the experimental results after feature reduction using VIF.

-2) Experimental results of feature reduction using VIF. a) Classification performance
+2) Experimental results of feature reduction using VIF.a) Classification performance

-Figure 4 shows the average of the F-values of the classifier when the features are reduced.
-Similarly, as in Figure 2, the vertical axis and the horizontal axis are seismic sources, respectively, and each value is the score of the F-value of the classifier in Figure 4.
+Figure 5 shows the average of the F-measures of the classifier when the features are reduced.
+Similarly, as in Figure 3, the vertical axis and the horizontal axis are seismic sources, respectively, and each value is the score of the F-measure of the classifier in Figure 5.
 In addition, the number of classifiers whose classification performance is 0.9 or higher is 26, about 22% of the total.
 54 classifiers with 0.8 or higher but less than 0.9 are 45% of the total.
 There is one classifier whose classification performance is less than 0.6.
-Compared with Figure 2, these show that the classification performance does not change significantly.
+Compared with Figure 3, these show that the classification performance does not change significantly.